KiraZant/everybodylearningcurves/README.md

                            weights=[df['dropout_mod3'].value_counts(normalize=True)[0]])

 The Jupyter Notebooks including the pre-processing and feature engineering steps are not included as the data cannot be shown for privacy reasons.
-Please refer to Appendix 4 for a detailed description on the steps.
+Please refer to Appendix 4 for a detailed description of the feature engineering steps.